-Press working operations/Sheet Metal Operations PDF: The operations performed on the sheets to get the required shape is called sheet metal operations.
-In the last article, we had discussed about 5+Types of dies which are performed on Sheet metal to get the required shape.
+Press working operations are also known as Sheet Metal Operations.
+The operations performed on the sheets to get the required shape is called Sheet metal operations.
+In the last article, we had discussed Types of dies and Types of fits which are performed on Sheet metal to get the required shape.

 - Deep drawing

-By physical removal of the material from the sheet, if the required shape of the component is obtained called as cutting or shearing operation.
+By physical removal of the material from the sheet, if the required shape of the component is obtained called as Cutting or Shearing operation.

-Press working operations/Sheet Metal Operations:Here, Punching and Blanking Comes under Cutting or Shearing Operations whereas Deep drawing and bending come under Forming Operations.
+Here, Punching operation and Blanking operation comes under Cutting or Shearing Operations whereas Deep drawing and bending operations come under Forming Operations.

-Sheet Metal Operations-Cutting Operations:The cutting operations which come under Sheet Metal Operations are 1.Punching Operation 2.Blanking Operation For both punching and blanking operations, the punch and die combination will be used as tools.
+For both punching and blanking operations, the punch and die combination will be used as tools.

 - Punch Size < Die Size(Basic Requirement)

 When the force is applied by using the punch on to the sheet, the cutting or shearing action will be taking place in the sheet producing a piece/blank.

 In punch and die working, if the Piece/blank produced in the sheet is useful, it is called a Blanking operation.